Komarovec/NeuralSandbox/README.md

 # NeuralSandbox
-Create your own racetrack and watch racecars with AI trying to complete your challange!
+Create your own racetrack and watch racecars with AI trying to complete your challenge!
 <hr>

 ## Tutos